markmead/portfolio/src/content/projects/sportify.md

 ## What is Sportify?

-Sportify is an eCommerce store that allows customers to create personalised sports cards.
+Sportify is an eCommerce store that allows customers to create personalised sports cards with a live preview editor.

 ## How Does it Work?